What to know about Alex Murdaugh’s murder trial

 Authorities said Paul Murdaugh, 22, was shot twice with a shotgun, each round loaded with different size shot, while Maggie Murdaugh, 52, was struck with four or five bullets from a rifle.
 A crime scene report suggested both victims were shot in the head after initially being wounded near dog kennels on the Murdaughs’ sprawling rural property.

 Prosecutors took more than a year to charge the disgraced lawyer with murder but decided not to pursue the death penalty.
-Murdaugh, who is also charged with about 100 counts of financial and other crimes, has adamantly denied any involvement in the killings.
-If convicted, he faces 30 years to life in prison.
+Murdaugh, who is also charged with about 100 counts of financial and other crimes, adamantly denied any involvement in the killings.

-Prosecutors, who contend Murdaugh killed his wife and son to distract from his financial crimes, have not presented direct evidence against Alex Murdaugh.
+Prosecutors, who contend Murdaugh killed his wife and son to distract from his financial crimes, did not present direct evidence against him.

 They called 61 witnesses and introduced more than 550 pieces of evidence over 17 days of testimony — from descriptions of the brutality of the killings to numbing details about bank records.